 - Rinse and drain the pinto beans.
 Place them in the bottom of the instant pot.
-Add the sliced serrano, garlic, salt and onion.
+Add the sliced serrano, garlic, one teaspoon of the salt and onion.
 Pour the water on top.

 - Place the lid on the instant pot, and turn it all the way closed.
 Turn the valve to SEAL.

 Press PRESSURE COOK and set it to HIGH.
 Toggle the timer to 35 minutes.